koffer/mitema/README.md

 ## Description
 The purpose of this theme is to learn more about how themes development work in OJS.
-It is based on the Immersion theme because it is a theme with a very pleasant and practical layout to have easy-to-read content.
+It is based on the [Immersion theme](https://docs.pkp.sfu.ca/pkp-theming-guide/en/theme-immersion). because it is a theme with a very pleasant and practical layout to have easy-to-read content.

 This theme attempts to achieve the following goals:

-1- Use pure CSS pur and stop using any preprocessor.
+1- Use CSS and stop using any preprocessor.
 In this case stop using LESS.
-CSS options have come a long way and it is now possible to do almost everything that is required with CSS alone.
+CSS options have come a long way and it is now possible to do almost everything that is required with CSS alone (work in progress).

 2- Stop using Boostrap classes in layout.
-It is now possible to replicate much of Boostrap's functionality with CSS options such as flex or grid without having to use the classes that Bootstrap uses.
+It is now possible to replicate much of Boostrap's functionality with CSS options such as flex or grid without having to use the classes that Bootstrap uses (it's not ready yet).

 3- Make a simple and attractive design based on the arrangement of the Immersion theme.